Savings Accounts and ISAs

 For those who aren’t first time buyers, consider whether a Cash ISA or savings account will provide the best returns.
 Each savings account or cash ISA will have an interest rate, which determines how much interest you will earn on your savings.
 Especially if you have significant savings, the interest rate can make a huge difference to your savings, so pay attention to the best rates in the market when deciding which type of account to choose.

 Although interest on a savings account is taxable, the Personal Savings Allowance allows you to earn up to £1000 of interest tax free if you are a basic rate taxpayer, and £500 if you are a higher rate taxpayer.
 Given the current interest rates, the amount of savings required to hit the threshold is very high, it can be worthwhile looking at Cash ISAs and savings accounts to find the best rate.

 If you’re looking to make your money work for you in the long term, a stocks and shares ISA may be a good starting point.
 When you invest your money, the value of your investments can decrease as well as increase, however investing can offer a way to build significant wealth over the long term.

-- Whether to use an ISA or a savings account will depend on your individual financial goals and whether you can benefit from any of the features offered
+- Whether to use an ISA or a savings account will depend on your individual financial goals.

 - Wherever you decide to put your money, both saving and investing can help build your wealth.